tasxatzial/2048-game/README.md

 #### Tile colors

-Tile colors are also handled automatically.
+Tile colors are handled automatically.
 Instead of always assigning the same color to a specific value, the program only ensures that all tiles with the same value share the same color.
 As a result, the board's coloring works properly in custom-defined games that use different tile values than those in the classic 2048 game.

 All colors are defined in [BoardViewColorModel.js](src/js/gameView/BoardViewColorModel.js) as an array.
 Currently, there are 20 light background colors that use a black font color and 18 dark background colors that use a white font color.
 The last value in the array corresponds to a tile with a white background and black font color.
 This entry is used for a tile in a board that is already using all 38 colors, meaning a board that has 38 tiles with different values.

-Feel free to add, remove, or adjust the colors as needed.
+Feel free to edit [BoardViewColorModel.js](src/js/gameView/BoardViewColorModel.js) if you want to add, remove, or adjust any of them.

 ## Creating a custom game - Example